nathanleiby/leibyfamily/README.md

-**Paul Leiby** is a 'Distinguished Research Scientist' at the Oak Ridge National Laboratory, where he researches energy security and alternative fuels.
+**Paul Leiby** is a 'Distinguished Research Scientist' at the Oak Ridge National Laboratory, where he researches energy security, transportation energy, and alternative fuels.

 Here is his [professional page](http://pzl1.ornl.gov/index.html).